adeira/universe/src/packages/relay/README.md

 }
 ```

-Minimal Relay compiler script in `package.json` (see below how to download the GraphQL schema):
+Minimal Relay compiler script in `package.json` (see below how to download the GraphQL schema and for more info about `relay.config.js`):

 ```json
 {